 - 42. Request for Hearing on Proposed Regulation.
-An agency desiring a hearing on a proposed regulation pursuant to S.C.
-Code Ann. §1-23-111 (1976) (as amended) shall file with the clerk of the Court a transmittal form including a description of the subject matter of the regulation and a request that a hearing be scheduled.
+An agency desiring a hearing on a proposed regulation pursuant to section 1-23-111 of the South Carolina Code (1976) (as amended) shall file a transmittal form with the Clerk of Court including a description of the subject matter of the regulation and that meets the requirements of Rule 43.
 Within five (5) days the chief administrative law judge shall assign an administrative law judge to preside over the proceedings. - 43.
-Documents Filed with Request for Hearing.
-At the time the request for a hearing is made, the agency shall file with the clerk of the Court the following: - (a) a copy of the drafting notice for the proposed regulation as published in the State Register; - (b) the State Register Document Number of the proposed regulation, if known; - (c) the proposed date of submission of the proposed regulation to the State Register for publication; - (d) the proposed date of publication in the State Register of the text or synopsis of the proposed regulation; - (e) a suggested date for the hearing.
+Request for Hearing Requirements.
+At the time the request for a hearing is made, the agency shall file with the clerk of the Court the following: - A. a copy of the drafting notice for the proposed regulation as published in the State Register; - B. the State Register Document Number of the proposed regulation, if known; - C. the proposed date of submission of the proposed regulation to the State Register for publication; - D. the proposed date of publication in the State Register of the text or synopsis of the proposed regulation; and - E. a suggested date for the hearing.